tcawlfield/vote-sim-studies/content/articles/strategic-voting/index.md

 And strategic approval voting takes a basically good method and actually makes it better.
-My version of strategic approval voting is to use the free parameter -- where a voter draws the line between "approve" and "disaprove" -- and sets it to the optimum value for each voter to communicate that information that's most needed.
+My version of strategic approval voting is to use the free parameter -- where a voter draws the line between "approve" and "disapprove" -- and sets it to the optimum value for each voter to communicate that information that's most needed.
 When you compare this with plurality voting, voters get the best of both worlds.
 They can vote honestly and strategically at the same time.
 "I like this